w3f/Grants-Program/applications/CoinFabrik_On_Ink_Integration_Tests.md

  **1** | Develop | Build the necessary improvements and missing tests for the identified use cases outlined in the first milestone.
  **2** | Analyze and Estimate | If applicable, suggest additional tests for this or next milestones.

-## Future Plans

-We have two projects in mind:
+Moving forward, we have two projects in mind:
 1. Research and develop an advanced testing automation solution for ink! smart contracts.
 2. Improve our open source bug-detection tool [Scout](https://coinfabrik.github.io/scout/)
 ## Referral Program (optional) :moneybag: